pretzlaw/wp-integration-test/README.md

 We do not require that much:

-- PHP 7.0 (once CI runs it 5 & 7)
+- PHP 7.0
-- phpUnit 6 (once CI runs it covers 5-7)
+- phpUnit 6
-- WordPress 4 (once CI runs we know a complete range)
+- WordPress 4

+Tests expand continuously to cover a bigger range one day.

 ## Usage